modal-inria/MixtComp/MixtComp/docs/dataFormat.md

 - **nInitPerClass** Number of individuals used to initialize each cluster.
 - **nSemTry** Number of try of the algorithm for avoiding an error.
 - **confidenceLevel** Confidence level for confidence bounds for parameter estimation.
-- **ratioStableCriterium** Stability partition required to stop earlier the SEM .
+- **ratioStableCriterion** Stability partition required to stop earlier the SEM .
-- **nStableCriterium** Number of iterations of partition stability to stop earlier the SEM.
+- **nStableCriterion** Number of iterations of partition stability to stop earlier the SEM.
 - **nInd** Number of individuals per variables.
 - **nClass** Number of classes.